FrancoFernando/awesome-c-sharp/README.md

-# dotnet-helpers
+# dotnet-explanations
-Utilities and helper classes for dotnet development.
+Explanations and code snippts about c#.